Wednesday, March 25, 2026

 VOLCANOES

-We knew that there would be a lot of volcanos on the West Coast, Mount Rainier, Mount Hood and Mount St Helens and others because they are famous for their iconic cones dominating the landscape.
-But there are many variations of volcanoes.
+We knew that there would be a lot of volcanos on the West Coast, because we were already familiar with Mount Rainier, Mount Hood, Mount St Helens and others, because they are famous for their iconic cones dominating the landscape.
+But we didn't know there are so many and so many different kinds of volcanoes in the area.

 Mt Hood from the Colombia River Gorge